The secret recipe for a Happy Shearing Day on your homestead

 If you are planning to send your wool to the wool depot or a mill get it in the wool bags right away, and close up the bags, and store them undercover.
 If you plan to sell the fleece yourself or use the fleece individually get the fleece put away and undercover right away.
 We’ve lost our hard work because we thought we were too tired on shearing day to take the extra step of putting the fleeces safely away.
 Our dogs (or goats) came to the bags and thought they would be fun to tear apart.
 A whole year of careful feeding, shearing, and skirting can be ruined by the single act of procrastination.
 So work for an extra 30 minutes to get the fleeces bagged and stored in a permanent, dry location before you call it quits for the day.

-Deal with the dags
+Deal with the dags for a Happy Shearing Day

 The dags are the undesirable parts of the fleece.
 They may be poopy, soiled, or too full of vm to go in with the good fleece.
 So they are skirted off at the skirting table and dropped on the ground.
 They might be left where they fall for many months, collecting pine needles, dirt and debris.
 They decompose only slowly and remain an eyesore on your homestead walkways and roadways.
 A better use for dags, which are rich in nitrogen, is to use them in the garden.

-It can also washed and dried and run through a picker for house insulation.
+It can also be washed and dried and run through a picker for house insulation.
 Or run it through a carder for home insulation batts.
 Wool is naturally flame resistant.
 And is often used in natural house applications.
-Wool insulation has a higher R-value than fiberglass or rock wool insulation at 3.5 to 3.8 per inch of material.
+Wool insulation has a higher R-value than fibreglass or rock wool insulation at 3.5 to 3.8 per inch of material.
 If you intend to use your dags this way, wash them well and soak them overnight in a boric acid solution before drying and carding them.
-Some carding mills, like Custom Woolen Mill in Alberta will make house insulation batts for you, for a small fee.
+Some carding mills, like Custom Woolen Mill in Alberta, will make house insulation batts for you, for a small fee.